plochoidysis-ojwege/eNSP-labs/README.md

 ### Objectives

-- Understand the fundamentals of Ethernet switching
+- Developing a clear understanding of how Ethernet switching operates at the fundamental level.
-- Configure basic Ethernet settings and VLANs on network devices
+- Configuring basic ethernet settings and setting up VLANs on network devices to segment traffic effectively.
-- Verify VLAN membership and connectivity between devices
+- Validating VLAN assignments and inter device connectivity for proper functioning of the configurations.